 The LZMA decoder uses only CPU integer instructions and can be

-implemented for any modern 32-bit CPU (or, on a 16-bit CPU with some conditions).
+implemented for any modern 32-bit CPU.

 LZMA SDK is placed in the public domain.